• ABOUT CARL BIRKELBACH

 For most of recorded history all power was held by Pharoughs, Kings and Emperors and there was no such things as Individual HR, except to serve the autocrat.
 In my opinion, I see 3 main events that changed history for HR

-The 2ed Event occurred with Thomas Paine, in the writing the pamphlet Common Sense, which calling for a new nation to be formed based on the HRs for the Individual.
+The 2ed Big HR Event occurred with Thomas Paine, in the writing the pamphlet ‘Common Sense,’ which called for a new nation to be formed based on the HRs for the Individual.
 This was an Astounding and Revolutionary idea, resulting in Thomas Jefferson writing The Declaration of Independence in 1776.
-We all know the 1st paragraph of the Declaration of Independence.
-It has become part of our ethos, which binds us together of who we are as individuals, a nation and as citizen of the world.
+We all know the words of the 1st paragraph of the Declaration of Independence as it has become part of our ethos, which binds us together, of who we are as individuals, a nation and as citizen of the world.
 Let’s take a detailed look at that first paragraph of this historical document, which changed the world:

-We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these rights are Life, Liberty and the pursuit of Happiness, deriving their just powers from the consent of the governed,—That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it
+“We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these rights are Life, Liberty and the pursuit of Happiness, deriving their just powers from the consent of the governed,—That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it.”

-The Constitution and The Bill of Rights enables ‘We the People” to determine and maintain our Human Rights through Amendments, Checks and Balances of the 3 Branches of government, Periodic elections.
+By the consent of the Governed: This principal underpins our democracy.
+To insure the ‘consent of the governed,’ the Constitution and The Bill of Rights gives us the framework for change, where, ‘We the People” can determine and maintain our self-evident and unalienable Human Rights through Amendments, Checks and Balances of the 3 Branches of government, Periodic elections.
 Impeachment and Right to Assemble in Protest.
-The Declaration of Independence 1st paragraph ends by saying, “When a government become destructive of these ends, it is THE RIGHT OF THE PEOPLE TO ALTER OR ABOLISH IT.

 A Quick Worldwide Current View of Human Rights

-European Union, Brittan and Canada PROBLEM: 6 of G7 nations have debt above 100% of GDP, making it difficult affording health care and senior care while life and health spans are zooming to the 90 and 100..
-When France retirement was raised from 62 to 64, it almost cause a government shutdown .GOOD: Parliamentary system
+The European Union, Brittan and Canada PROBLEM: 6 of G7 nations have debt above 100% of GDP, making it difficult affording health care and senior care, while life and health spans are zooming into the 90s and 100s.
+When France retirement was raised from 62 to 64, it almost cause a government shutdown.
+GOOD: Parliamentary system

-Congress in the past has reinforced the Constitutional protections against the military, through the Posse Act of 1878, designated io keep soldiers out of civilian policing.
+Congress in the past, has reinforced the Constitutional protections against the military, through the Posse Act of 1878, designated to keep soldiers out of civilian policing.
 The Supreme Court has upheld these limits in Youngstown v.
-Sawyer (1952) It should be noted that the President can invoke the Insurrection Act, Section 253, which can nullify all these Constructional and legal protections.
-While the judicial system and the Supreme Court argue what is lawful (self–evident) the majority of Americans appear to be more concerned about, what is right ( Unalienable).
+Sawyer (1952).
+However, it should be noted that the President can invoke the Insurrection Act, Section 253, which can nullify all these Constructional and legal protections.

+Some have suggested, we take to the streets in protest?
 This responsibility cannot be taken lightly.
-Let me tell you my own personal story of protesting.
+Let me tell you my own story of protesting, that puts this into perspective.
 In 1968 the Viet Nam War divided the nation.
-I was against the war and for the US troops to come home.
+I was against the war, but for the US troops to come home.
 The 1968 Democratic Convention was held in Chicago and I attended a peaceful anti-war protest of about 1000 people in Grant Park, when someone took down the American flag from a flagpole.
-The police came in swinging.
-Us men formed a line, and hooked arms, to let the women and children escape.
-I was hit on the head and still have the scare.
+The police came in swinging clubs.
+Us men instinctively formed a line, and hooked arms, to let the women and children escape.
+I was hit on the head and seriously injured.

 The Futures for Human Rights

-I reject the future views of the future of dystopian novels such as George Orwell’s 1984 and Aldous Huxley’s Brave New World.
-Orwell feared pain, censorship, and Big brother totalitarianism, while Huxley feared control through pleasure drugs and genetic engineering of the classes.
-I also reject the future outcome forecast in the 2013 movie Elysium, where the very wealthy live on luxury space station, while the rest of the population resides on a ruined Earth.
-Darwin says it is the survival of the fittest.
-That’s only half true.
-I think it is our connectedness, which has created civilization out of jungles.
+I reject the future views of dystopian novels such as George Orwell’s 1984 and Aldous Huxley’s Brave New World.
+Orwell feared pain, censorship and Big Brother totalitarianism, while Huxley feared control through pleasure drugs and genetic embryo engineering of the classes.
+I also reject the future outcome forecast in the 2013 movie Elysium, where the very wealthy live on luxury space station, while the rest of the population resides on a ruined Earth of poverty, rising seas and pollution.

 We have been given a wake-up call that should shake us out of our complacency of all we assumed was given and established This should motivate a new generation of heroes and leaders.
-Sometime the flame of human rights has to be reignited and the spring has to be recompressed, in order to spring forward again.
-To do this we have to change our attitudes from fear to hope.
+Sometimes the flame of human rights has to be reignited and the spring has to be recompressed, in order to spring forward again.
+To do this we have to change our attitudes from fear and anger to hope.
 It will only happen if we believe it can happen.
-Martin Luther King said, “We must accept finite disappointment, but never lose infinite hope.”
+As Martin Luther King said, “We must accept finite disappointment, but never lose infinite hope.”

-In my opinion, the biggest warning has come from James Madison, architect of the Constitution and author of the BIll of Rights, who on June 20, 1888, (the day the construction was ratified) said “If there e be no virtue and intelligence in the voting public there can be no virtue and wisdom in those that are elected.”
+In my opinion, the biggest warning has come from James Madison, architect of the Constitution and author of the BIll of Rights, who on June 20, 1888, (the day the Construction was ratified) said “If there e be no virtue and intelligence in the voting public there can be no virtue and wisdom in those that are elected.”
 As Pogo said in a 1970 cartoon ‘We have seen the enemy and it is us.”
-It is time to trash what divides us and to emphasis the common good.
+It is time to trash what divides us and to emphasis our common good.

 QUESTIONS